Heinrich Bedford-Strohm

 Heinrich Bedford-Strohm (born 30 March 1960 in Memmingen) is a German Lutheran bishop.
+Since September 2022 he is the Moderator of the Central Committee of the World Council of Churches (WCC).

 Life

 His father was a Lutheran priest in Memmingen.
 Bedford-Strohm studied Lutheran theology at Erlangen, Heidelberg and Berkeley.
 In 1997, he became a pastor.
 From 2004 until 2011, he worked at the University of Bamberg.
 In 2011, he became bishop of the Evangelical Lutheran Church in Bavaria.

 From 2014 to 2021 he was the chairman of the council of Evangelical Church in Germany, succeeding Nikolaus Schneider.

+After his retirement from the office in the Church in Bavaria, he was elected moderator of the Central Committee of the World Council of Churches at the General Assembly in Karlsruhe in September 2022.
+He succeeded Agnes Abuom who had held the office since 2013.

 In 1985, he married Deborah Bedford and they had three sons.